Home >> Services >> Plain Language

 In the legal field, plain language can be the first step to access to justice.
 From effectively filling out legal forms to helping pro per clients do their best, plain language forms and pamphlets allow people access to the information they need in a way they can understand and use.

 See Plain Language Works for Pro Per Litigants and Is Plain Language Better?
 A Comparative Readability Study of Plain Language Court Forms for more information.
+You can also read a transcript of our recent interview with Professor Richard Wydick, plain language pioneer and author of the best-selling Plain English for Lawyers.
+You'll learn about his path to plain legal language and why plain language is important in law.

 Health care is a another prime example – how we write can directly impact a patients’ health.
 If our readers are unable to understand a medical pamphlet, health survey, or prescription directions, we alienate the readers we had hoped to empower.
 To learn more, see Plain Language = Better Health Care.